-76 Statemachine Editor for IICE 'IICE'
+% Statemachine Editor for IICE 'IICE'

 State 0

-▲ • c0
+1 4 0

 State 1

+0 (c1 and entrull)

 State 2

 State 3

 OK Cancel

 Each state is defined in an individual entry field.
 Within each entry, you can add multiple definitions for transitioning from that state.
 Each transition includes either one or two actions and a condition.
 The actions and conditions are defined in the following tables.